 Jaheed: It is sensible for any patient undergoing surgery at any time

-Jane: At any time whether a diabetic or not.
-Thank you very much for talking about patients with diabetes.
-Can we go on and talk about cataracts in general now?
-How does a patient know when they are ready for cataract surgery?
+Jane: At any time whether a diabetic or not, thank you very much for talking about patients with diabetes.
+Can we go on and talk about cataracts in general now, for instance how does a patient know when they are ready for cataract surgery?

-To continue reading this interview, read our next post.
+Continue reading this interview in our next post.

 If you are considering Cataracts treatment you can see our prices for treatment and consultation.